SkyeYXL/ecs/intl.en-US/Network/Configure NIC multi-queue.md

     cd ecs_mq/
     ```

-5. Start the service.
+5. Run the extracted script file.

+    The script format varies with image versions.
+For example, `bash install.sh centos 7` is suitable for CentOS 7.6 images.

     ```
-    systemctl start ecs_mq
+    bash install.sh <System name> <Major version number of the system>
     ```

-6. Run the script.
+6. Start the service.

-    The script format varies with the image versions.
-For example, `bash install.sh centos 7` is suitable for CentOS 7.6 images.

     ```
-    bash install.sh <System name> <Major version number of the system>
+    systemctl start ecs_mq
     ```